Lloyd Center: Ice rink

+Opening in 1960, the Lloyd Center ice rink was the world's first shopping center rink.
+The rink was the brainchild of Theresa Lloyd Von Hagen, the 17-year-old granddaughter of the mall's developer, and daughter of the mall's CEO, Richard Von Hagen.
+A competitive skater herself, she urged her family to make the rink the centerpiece of the mall project, modeling it after the rink at Rockefeller Center.

-Opening in 1960, the Lloyd Center Ice Rink was the world's first shopping center rink.
-The open-air rink was widely popular, drawing more than a million visitors in its first two years, and remains the mall's central attraction.
-The Ice Rink has attracted a few notable guests over the years.
+The open-air rink was widely popular, drawing more than a million visitors in its first two years, and remained the mall's central attraction.
+The ice rink attracted a few notable guests over the years.
 Actor Jim Backus, the voice of Mr. Magoo, once did a couple's routine with a bear.
-Robert F. Kennedy and his wife Ethel, circled Lloyd's ice just a month before his assassination in June, 1968.
-Former Olympic figure skater Tonya Harding, at age 3, first learned to skate at the Lloyd Center rink.
+Robert F. Kennedy and his wife Ethel, circled Lloyd's ice rink in June 1968.
+Former Olympic figure skater Tonya Harding, at age 3, first learned to skate at the Lloyd Center rink, and met her coach Diane Rawlinson there.

-The Open-air Ice Rink was covered when the mall went from an open-air configuration to an atrium roof design in the 1990s.
+The open-air ice rink was enclosed in the early 1990s as part of the mall's conversion from an open-air configuration to an enclosed shopping center with an atrium roof.
 The rink was reduced in size in 2016 from a standard rectangular rink design to a smaller oval shape.
 The redesign moved the rink to a more central location, and opened it up to be visible from all levels of the mall.
-The renovations to the food court are supposed to make watching the skaters easier, which supposedly will keep people inside shopping longer.

-Despite allowing for more natural light, the renovations were met with controversy by some locals, as the size was less than 4/5ths of what it was and some skaters took issue with the oval shape.
+The renovations to the food court were intended to make it easier to watch the skating below.
+Despite allowing for more natural light, the renovations were met with controversy by some locals, as the size was less than 4/5ths of its previous size, and some skaters took issue with the oval shape.
+To commemorate the skating rink's re-opening in 2016, former Olympic gold medal figure-skater Brian Boitano performed and then signed photos.

+In media

+Gus Van Sant filmed parts of Paranoid Park (2007) at Lloyd Center.
+The rink was featured in The Shins "Kissing the Lipless" (2004) music video.
+Lloyd Center ice rink was recreated onscreen in I, Tonya (2017).
+In the mall's final years, several local independent films shot at the nearly empty mall and the Portland Film Festival held screenings there.